-To the Board of Directors and Stockholders of Senesco Technologies Inc.
+To the Board of Directors Senesco Technologies, Inc.

-We consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement on Form S-3 of Senesco Technologies Inc. ("the Company") of our report dated August 13, 2001, appearing in the Company's Annual Report on Form 10-KSB for the year ended June 30, 2001 and to the reference to us under the heading "Experts" in the Prospectus, which is part of this Registration Statement.
+We hereby consent to the incorporation by reference in this Registration Statement of Senesco Technologies, Inc. on Form S-3 our report dated August 20, 2003, on the consolidated financial statements of Senesco Technologies, Inc. and Subsidiary as of June 30, 2003 and for each of the two years in the period then ended appearing in the Annual Report on Form 10-KSB for the year ended June 30, 2003.
+We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/ Goldstein Golub Kessler
+/s/ Goldstein Golub Kessler LLP

-Goldstein Golub Kessler LLP New York, New York
+GOLDSTEIN GOLUB KESSLER LLP New York, New York